garybgenett/gary-os/README.md

 This should automatically detect the best interface to use and configure it with DHCP.
-It can also be run explicitly on a specific interface using something like 'dhcpcd eth0'.
+It can also be run explicitly on a specific interface using something like `dhcpcd eth0`.

-In case this does not work as expected or there is no DHCP available, the 'ip' command from [iproute2] can be used to configure manually.
-Starting with 'ip address' will show all the available interfaces and their status.
-Use 'ip help' for more information on how to use this command.
+In case this does not work as expected or there is no DHCP available, the `ip` command from [iproute2] can be used to configure manually.
+Starting with `ip address` will show all the available interfaces and their status.
+Use `ip help` for more information on how to use this command.

 **Wireless**